 The hight the frames per second, the better your chances at spotting enemies quicker.
 Moreover, you can track your targets on-screen with improved accuracy.
 Of course, nothing beats practice.
 Hence an improved FPS count while playing Valorant does not automatically guarantee improved gameplay.
 Nevertheless, higher frames do result in a smoother gameplay experience.
 And if you’re looking to play in competitive matches, having the advantage of improved FPS in Valorant is a good idea.

 Increase FPS in Valorant

-Before we begin the guide, it’s important to know that the end results solely depend on the specifications of your PC.
-You must have a system that at least matches the minimum requirements for the game.
+Before we begin the guide, it’s important to know that the end results solely depend on your PC’s specifications.
+You must have a system that matches the game’s minimum requirements.